 By CDR Demetries Andrew Grimes, USN Ret.

-Commander Demetries Grimes is a former US naval officer, aviator, Secretary of Defense Executive Fellow, and diplomat.
-He has served as Naval Attaché to Greece, Naval Attaché to Israel, Deputy Commander of the US base in Crete, and Advisor to NATO’s Maritime Commander in London, UK.
+Commander Demetries Grimes is a combat decorated former US naval aviator, SECDEF Executive Fellow, and diplomat.
+He served as US Naval Attache to Israel and Greece, deputy commander of the U.S. base at Souda Bay, and adviser on Ukraine and non-NATO partners to NATO’s Maritime Commander in London, UK.